 Avon is a decidedly white-collar town, with fully 94.70% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Avon is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Avon who work in management occupations (20.03%), sales jobs (12.32%), and business and financial occupations (10.98%).

 Also of interest is that Avon has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Avon is also a town of artists.
 Avon has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Avon’s character.

+Avon is a somewhat ethnically-diverse town.
 The people who call Avon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Avon residents report their race to be White, followed by Asian.
-Important ancestries of people in Avon include Italian, English, German, and Polish.
+Important ancestries of people in Avon include Irish, Italian, German, English, and Polish.

 The most common language spoken in Avon is English.
 Other important languages spoken here include Chinese and Spanish.